Blog

 • Studio 246 — Known for high-quality equipment

-Live Venues — Watch First, Then Talk
+Live Houses — Watch First, Then Strike Up a Conversation

-Band performing on stage with blue lighting and smoke
+A band performing on stage with blue lighting and smoke

 Strategy:

-Music Bars and Jam Sessions
+Music Bars and Open Jam Sessions

 Language Exchange Events